 Martin C. Herbst is an Austrian painter whose work focuses on the re-evaluation of historical themes, classical portrait theories, and the human figure.
 His wish is to reinterpret the traditional paintings of the great portraitists in the history of art, such as Parmigianino, Velasquez, and Rembrandt, in a modern and thoughtful perspective.
 Martin C. Herbst realizes sensitive interpretations of different models, depending on his own state of mind at the time he paints.
 Having acquired the habit of producing several versions of the same portrait, we can perceive the evolution of the emotional state of the artist through the representation of the same figure.
 There is, of course, a certain notion of homage found in the works of Martin C. Herbst, since by taking up these known figures he proclaims highly the value of the manner and touch of the artists he cites.

 In the Spheres series, faces appear on one-half of mirror-polished spheres and look like mysterious moon faces.
 The artist uses highly polished stainless steel spheres and paints a distorted face on one half.
 The other half of the sphere remains unpainted and functions as a powerful distorting mirror.
 This series is inspired by a famous painting of the Italian Mannerism, Parmigianino’s Self-portrait in a Convex Mirror.

-In the scupltural hidden treasure series, painting and mirror are amalgamated, transforming tangible paint into an ephemeral and virtual manifestation.
-As a result of the complex folds in the mirrored aluminium, most of the actual painting is only seen in its reflection.
-More, the painting seems to take life and even become animated, because the part of the mirror producing the reflection is uneven.
+In the sculptural series Hidden Treasure, painting and mirror are amalgamated, transforming tangible paint into an ephemeral and virtual manifestation.
+As a result of the complex folds in the mirrored aluminum, most of the actual painting is only seen in its reflection.
+The painting seems to take life and even become animated because the part of the mirror producing the reflection is uneven.
 As soon as the beholder begins to explore its secrets by moving from side to side, the work unfolds a surprising array of subtly shifting reflections of the painted image.